C3BI-pasteur-fr/python-course-1/source/Variables.rst

    as non english letters.

 .. note::
-   The precise set of chracaters that are permitted are describe in the Pyhton documentation (), and in PEP3131
+   The precise set of characters that are permitted are describe in the Python documentation (), and in PEP3131

 * The identifier cannot have the same name a one of the Python's keywords.